Israel Faces Challenges In Fighting Coronavirus In Ultra-Orthodox Communities

 Some devout Orthodox Jewish communities have been slow to follow lockdown orders in Israel, helping drive a surge in coronavirus cases that officials are struggling to contain.

-Known in Israel as Haredim, or God-fearers, ultra-Orthodox Jews make up about 12% of Israel's population — but they account for as much as 60% of Israel's COVID-19 cases, hospitals estimate.
-More than 6,000 Israelis have been infected and at least 25 have died.
+Known in Israel as Haredim, or those who tremble in awe before God, ultra-Orthodox Jews make up about 12% of Israel's population — but they account for as much as 60% of Israel's COVID-19 cases in major hospitals, according to estimates.
+More than 6,000 Israelis have been infected and at least 31 have died.

 "Now I see a mother and a child crossing the street going into a shop," ZAKA's David Rose, himself ultra-Orthodox, told NPR by telephone from the car.
 "Some people are not aware of how severe this plague is going around."